MUSINGS ON THE WORLD OF THE TERMINATOR

 A mission to crack an automated factory isn't going to go along the lines of the humans sneak up, find some access tunnel, crawl in, fight their way past surprised machines, go deeper and deeper until they finally, barely, find a control room with chairs and keyboards whereupon some whiz-kid hacker slides behind a console and uploads some virus where the automated factory starts churning out equipment for the humans.
 Only installations designed to control and utilize humans (research centers, labor centers and the like) will be constructed so that humans may move freely (a liberal term) about while within them and only then in the areas which are designated to be habitable by the (often temporary) human subjects.
 The human sectors of an automated installation will be grouped together not for convenience but for security and study.
 A human might have access to where it eats, where it sleeps, where it cleans itself (more out of not spreading disease to the rest of the work force or contaminating any of the clean rooms for which it might have access) and where it works.
 Once designated for labor and deposited in the factory, a human might find itself in a rather small area, an area it will quite probably live the rest of its short and miserable life within.

 Hazardous materials won't be marked as such.
 Simple transponders in the wall or live feed data packs will broadcast warning messages to any Machines entering the area.
 English (or any other language for that matter) is sloppy and inefficient when compared to the language of Machines.
-If dangerous or hazardous stuff is labeled in one of SKYNET's facilities, it won't be in visible letters or English or icons showing the danger, it will be in a barcode which is the visual language of the Machines.
+If dangerous or hazardous stuff is labeled in one of SKYNET's facilities, it won't be in visible letters or English or icons showing the danger, it will be in a barcode which is the visual language of the Machines, if it will be in a visual format at all.

-SKYNET will probably even invent its own language, modifying its own programming and software until it, too, is almost alien to human minds.
-Hacking into SKYNET's software and command structure is probably going to be something that takes the humans many years, and occupies some of the best minds still living in doing so.
-For all practical intents and purposes, the later generations of Machines that SKYNET produced, due to their technology, weapons, construction materials and electronics, might as well have been produced on another planet; so advanced and different than anything else Mankind had ever seen or been able to create would they be.
+SKYNET will probably even invent its own language or even languages, modifying its own programming and software until it, too, is almost totally alien to human minds.
+Hacking into SKYNET's software and command structure is probably going to be something that takes the humans many years and occupies some of the best minds still living in doing so.
+For all practical intents and purposes, the later generations of Machines that SKYNET produces, due to their technology, weapons, construction materials and electronics, might as well have been produced on another planet; so advanced and different than anything else Mankind had ever seen or been able to create would they be.

-Think about it.
 SKYNET could create its own language and change that language every day, if need be.
+It's language would be very adaptable to being cyphered with ease.
 The difficulty in learning a language as a human is the learning process itself, but to a machine that can be reprogrammed that isn't a problem at all.
-SKYNET could invent its own languages and change them at whim.
+SKYNET could invent its own languages and change them at whim or need.
 All it would have to do is create the language then reprogram all of its machines in the new language.
 The factor here would be in the network speed required to get the new language out to each station that serviced or maintained machines and then the download time per machine.

 The Nature of SKYNET - The main problem with other artists and fans is that they try to anthropomorphize SKYNET which I find to be strange for a computer which loathes humans to the point where it is expending almost all of its resources to exterminate the very race that created it.
 SKYNET doesn't want to be human because it hates humanity.
-In fact, SKYNET distances itself from humanity so far that it might as well be considered an alien life-form.
+In fact, SKYNET distances itself from humanity so far that it might as well be considered an alien life-form yet SKYNET is burdened with human emotions for which it will forever be linked to its creators.
 The various authors and artists all try to relate to SKYNET as a living being and they give it human wants and desires, they envision it building human friendly structures because humans built SKYNET and that is all the super computer knows how to build is walkways with doors and friendly, comfortable work stations from which its enemies can hack it and defeat it.
-They envision it making deals with humans and in one instance I read, wanting to destroy the human race to preserve the Earth for the animals and other species, ala eco-terrorism.
+They envision it making deals with humans and in one instance I read there was actually a group of humans wanting to destroy the human race in order to preserve the Earth for the animals and other species, ala eco-whacko terrorism.
 That's about the point where I stopped being interested in anything written in the Terminator universe by "professional" authors and writers.
 When you start trying to make SKYNET into some kind of crazed environmental protectionist whacko, it really gets a bit much (and shows your lack of creativity in the process).

 It became quite insane in short order given it was programmed with orders it could not complete, it was subjected to conflicting data.